 ✓ In the cover email, authors acknowledge that this manuscript has not been previously published, nor is it currently with another journal for consideration for publication.

-✓ If the submission is for a revised version of a manuscript that has been previously rejected, either by the Northeastern Naturalist or another journal, the authors shall disclose this information and attach a summary of the changes made to address the concerns raised by the reviewers and editor during the earlier review process.
+✓ If the submission is for a revised version of a manuscript that has been previously rejected, either by the Southeastern Naturalist or another journal, the authors shall disclose this information and attach a summary of the changes made to address the concerns raised by the reviewers and editor during the earlier review process.

 ✓ If authors are aware that aspects of their manuscript might be considered controversial, we ask they disclose that in the cover email.